Secure identities with MFA

 MFA audit reports

-Identity360 provides elaborate MFA reports that help you track details like users' MFA enrollment status as well as all MFA attempts made by users, along with timestamps and the outcome of each attempt.
-You can customize these reports by adding or removing columns, and by filtering necessary data.
-Moreover, the reports can be exported in various file formats—like PDF, CSV, XLS, and HTML—for further analysis.
+• Generate elaborate MFA reports that help you track details like users' MFA enrollment status and MFA attempts, along with timestamps and the outcome of each attempt.

 How MFA works in Identity360

-Here's how MFA works when a user tries to access Identity360 or any application:
+Here's how MFA works when a user tries to access Identity360 or any enterprise application.

-• A user may try to access an application either directly or from Identity360's dashboard using SSO.
+• A user may try to access an application either directly or from Identity360's dashboard.

-• They will have to verify their identity in either case, so they will be redirected to Identity360's login page.
+• They will have to verify their identity in either case and will be redirected to Identity360's login page.

 • Primary authentication in Identity360 happens via the user's associated directory through the OpenID Connect (OIDC) protocol.